halkyon/incapsula-php/README.md

 ## Introduction

-This project contains a PHP SDK to use the Incapsula API programatically, as well as providing command line tools for executing various tasks against the Incapsula API.
+This project contains a PHP SDK to use the Incapsula API programmatically, as well as providing command line tools for executing various tasks against the Incapsula API.

 Currently only a few commands are available.
 This is currently a work in progress.